 Kiwi Careers (www.careers.govt.nz) lists professional opportunities in various fields (agriculture, creative, health, teaching, volunteer work and recruitment), while Seek (www.seek.co.nz) is one of the biggest NZ job-search networks, with thousands of jobs listed.

-If you visit NZ and work for a short time (eg on a working-holiday scheme), you may qualify for a tax refund when you leave.
-Complete a Refund Application − People Leaving New Zealand IR50 form and submit it with your tax return, along with proof of departure (eg air-ticket copies) to the Inland Revenue Department (www.ird.govt.nz).
-For more info, see the IRD website, or contact the Inland Revenue Non-Resident Centre.
+If you visit NZ and work for a short time (eg on a working holiday scheme), you may qualify for a tax refund when you leave.
+Lodging a tax return before you leave NZ is the best way of securing a refund.
+For more info, see the Inland Revenue Department website (www.ird.govt.nz), or call 03-951 2020.

-Travellers undertaking paid work in NZ must obtain an IRD (Inland Revenue Department) number.
-Download the IRD Number Application − Individual IR595 form from the Inland Revenue Department website (www.ird.govt.nz).
+Travellers undertaking paid work in NZ (including working holiday scenarios) must first open a New Zealand bank account, then obtain an IRD (Inland Revenue Department) number.
+Download the IRD number application - non-resident/offshore individual IR742 form from the Inland Revenue Department website (www.ird.govt.nz).
 IRD numbers normally take eight to 10 working days to be issued.

 If you’d like to spend more time in New Zealand than a vacation allows, experiencing what it’s like to live and make a difference to the community in this amazing country, it’s all possible by Teaching English as a Foreign Language (TEFL) with i-to-i TEFL.
 No previous teaching experience or local language knowledge is necessary.
 Get your free i-to-i TEFL e-book now to find out more about TEFL, what TEFL jobs are available and how it can get you exploring the globe...